 In the case of Martin Osano Rabera & another v.
 Municipal Council of Nakuru & 2 others eKLR, the Environment and Land Court declared that the first respondent and NEMA (second respondent) had violated the petitioner's right to a healthy and clean environment with regard to the manner in which they had operated a dump site.
 Moreover, the third respondent was required to apply for a waste disposal licence under Sections 87, 88 and 89 of the EMCA.

-The Draft Environmental Management and Co-ordination (Extended Producer Responsibility) Regulations 2020 set out additional obligations for producers25 and provide for mandatory extended producer responsibility schemes for all products and packaging in all phases of their life cycle to enhance environmental sustainability.
-Regulation 3 contemplates the scheme will be critical in, among others, the reduction of waste at source, the promotion of environmentally friendly products' designs and packaging, and cleaner production processes.
+The Draft Environmental Management and Co-ordination (Extended Producer Responsibility) Regulations 2020 set out additional obligations for producers26 and provide for mandatory extended producer responsibility schemes for all products and packaging in all phases of their life cycle to enhance environmental sustainability.
+Regulation 3 contemplates the scheme will be critical in the reduction of waste at source, the promotion of environmentally friendly products' designs and packaging, and cleaner production processes, among others.

 v Contaminated land

 Section 93 of the EMCA prohibits the disposal of hazardous materials into the environment and makes such disposal an offence.
 A person convicted of this offence in addition to any other sentence is bound to pay the cost of removal of the hazardous material and the costs of third parties in the form of restoration, restitution and compensation.
 The owner of the source of the discharge is required to mitigate the impact of the discharge by informing the authorities, commencing immediate clean-up operations and complying with other rules issued by NEMA.

 Under Section 11 of the Land Act 2012, an obligation is imposed on the National Land Commission to identify ecologically sensitive areas that are within public lands and demarcate or take any other justified action on those areas and act to prevent environmental degradation and climate change.